 The beautiful thing about living in Hendricks County, Indiana, is we can easily plan to travel since we are close to the Indianapolis International Airport, but it’s also an incredible place to visit!

-Regardless, it can be overwhelming to book a trip, especially considering you must coordinate schedules, find good deals and simply pull yourself away from work.
-Consider that according to the U.S. Travel Association, 52% of Americans have unused vacation time, and there were 705 million unused vacation days last year!
+It can be overwhelming to book a trip, especially considering you must coordinate schedules, find good deals and simply pull yourself away from work.
+Consider that according to the U.S. Travel Association, 55% of Americans have unused vacation time, and there were 768 million unused vacation days last year!
 When you look at it that way, it feels like such a waste.

 Here are some simple steps you can follow to get your vacation planned successfully.
 Research shows that those who plan ahead are more likely to actually make their trip and are happier with the outcome of their vacation.
 So get planning!